opencinemac/vtc-ex/README.md

 ## Goals

-- Offer a comprehensive set of tools for parsing, manipulating and rendering timecode in with all it's quirks and incarnations.
+- Offer a comprehensive set of tools for parsing, manipulating and rendering timecode with all it's quirks and incarnations.

 - Define an intuitive, idiomatic Elixir API.